What is Cruise Insurance?

 • Pre-Existing Conditions: Does not provide any coverage if you experience a flare up of a pre-existing medical condition during your trip.

-Both plans include CFAR coverage that can reimburse up to 100% of your cruise booking if you choose to cancel your trip.
+Both plans include Cancel For Any Reason coverage that can reimburse up to 100% of your cruise booking if you need to cancel your trip.
 Similar to Carnival’s protection plan, Princess Cruise insurance also offers Trip Delay coverage if you’re delayed at least 3 hours.

 • Trip Cancellation: Only covers a customer's cruise expenses, and does not provide any protection for airfare or other non-refundable trip costs like rental cars, hotel stays, or prepaid excursions.